onyxframework/http/README.md

 ## Licensing

-This software is licensed under BSD 3-Clause License with "Commons Clause" License Condition v1.0.
-See [LICENSE](LICENSE).
+This software is licensed under BSD 3-Clause License.